besseddrest/mg-styling-assessment/README.md

 ============================

 # Notes fr.
 Harold
-- First, thank you for this exercise, I appreciate it when the technical assessment is actually in line with the role
+- Thank you for this exercise, I appreciate it when the technical assessment is actually in line with the role
 - I approached this as if the design was just a secondary component & part of a larger page of content, which I hope explains the use of `<h2>`, selectors like `[class*="__card"]`, and the overall hierarchy of the SCSS
 - BEM methodology for CSS class names
 - I made a rough UI tool to help me with some responsive calculations - see notes in `mg-variables` partial